€5,- EU SHIPPING | FREE EU SHIPMENT FOR ORDERS OVER €50,- | USA SHIPPING €25,-

 As part of our ongoing Bee Protection & Health Program our bees are being fed ONLY with their own honey supply which they have build up from honey mid season towards the end of the season in their own hives in order to survive the New Zealand winter months.
 Our bees would only have to be fed supplementary if their own honey is being deprived due to extreme and very harsh winters.
 Our management system is setup in such a way that our bees always have sufficient honey of their own within their own hives.

-The Bee Protection & Health Program of Manuka New Zealand enforces a strict quality control process that tests all manuka honey for a number of parameters including microbiological elements, toxins, pesticides, sugars, pollen, moisture content, taste, color and enzyme activity, as required by the MPI.
+The Bee Protection & Health Program of MNZ enforces a strict quality control process that tests all manuka honey for a number of parameters including microbiological elements, toxins, pesticides, sugars, pollen, moisture content, taste, color and enzyme activity, as required by the MPI.
 In this way it is ensured that all manuka honey that enters our packaging facility, and all batches that are ready and leave the facility, are of the highest quality.

 In addition, in New Zealand, we are overseen by two government agencies that set rules to protect honey bees and food sources: The New Zealand Ministry for Primary Industries (MPI) is responsible for the country’s food safety system; it sets and monitors standards for the food industry.